-- (a) The executive directors' emoluments shown above were for their services in connection with the management of the affairs and effects of the Company and the Group. - (b) The independent non-executive directors' emoluments shown above were for their services as directors of the Company. - (c) Mr. Pang is also the chief executive officer (the "CEO") of the Company and his emoluments disclosed above include those for service rendered by him as the CEO.
-Effective from 1st January, 2022, Mr. Pang has ceased to serve as CEO, and remains as an executive director of the Company.
-Ms. Pang Wan Ping has been appointed as the CEO with effect from 1st January, 2022. - (d) No director waived any emoluments for the two years ended 31st December, 2021 and 2020. - (e) Mr. Lau Ngai Fai resigned as an executive director with effect from 1st July, 2021. - (f) Mr. Pang Chi To was appointed as an executive director with effect from 1st August, 2021. - (g) Mr. Hai Tuen Tai, Freddie was appointed as an independent non-executive director with effect from 16th June, 2021. - (h) Mr. Lo Yip Tong resigned as an independent non-executive director with effect from 27th March, 2021.
+- (a) The executive directors' emoluments shown above were for their services in connection with their management for business affairs and effects of the Company and the Group. - (b) The independent non-executive directors' emoluments shown above were for their services as directors of the Company. - (c) Mr. Pang was also the chief executive officer (the "CEO") of the Company for the year ended 31st December, 2021 and his emoluments disclosed above included those for services rendered by him as the CEO.
+Effective form 1st January, 2022, Mr. Pang has ceased to be the CEO, but remains as an executive director of the Company and also the chairman of the Company and the Group. - (d) Ms. Pang Wan Ping has been appointed as the CEO with effect from 1st January, 2022.
+Her emoluments disclosed above include those for services rendered by her as the CEO. - (e) No director waived any emoluments for the two years ended 31st December, 2022 and 2021. - (f) Mr. Lau Ngai Fai resigned as an executive director with effect from 1st July, 2021. - (g) Mr. Pang Chi To has been appointed as an executive director with effect from 1st August, 2021. - (h) Mr. Hai Tuen Tai, Freddie has been appointed as an independent non-executive director with effect from 16th June, 2021. - (i) Mr. Luk Kam Fan, Jimmy has been appointed as an independent non-executive director with effect from 16th October, 2022. - (j) Mr. Linn Hon Chung, Ambrose has been appointed as an independent non-executive director with effect from 1st February, 2023.